googleapis/google-cloud-python/ndb/MIGRATION_NOTES.md

   Now `Property._FIND_METHODS_CACHE` is set to `{}` when the `Property` class is created and there is another level of keys (based on fully-qualified class name) in the cache.
+- `eventloop` has been renamed to `_eventloop`.
+It is believed that `eventloop` was previously a *de facto* private module, so we've just made that explicit.

 ## Comments